 Role within the Diocese: GDBE elevate HR, Lead Consultant.
-Anne leads the GDBE Elevate HR service and work strategically with the GDBE education team.
+Anne leads the GDBE Elevate HR service and works strategically with the GDBE education team.

 Valerie brings extensive HR experience to her role as HR.
 Valerie has worked in HRD for the Harris Academy Trust and as HR Director for Oasis Community Learning and more recently has provided HR consultancy to a range of clients through Discovery HR Solutions.
 Valerie has a deep love for education and is a Trustee for the Centre for Literacy in Primary Education.

 Areas of specialism: Working with school leaders, helping them to navigate complex HR issues and get the best from their people.

 Role within the Diocese: Valerie is an HR consultant for GDBE elevate HR.

 Maria has over 35 years extensive HR experience dealing with complex casework, organisational change projects and other key strategic HR projects across different sectors.

 Maria has worked with schools across seven Local Authorities including Surrey since 2000, most recently at GLF Schools as the founding People Director, building a successful People function and leading it to be the first national Trust to be awarded the “valued worker” accreditation by the recognised trade unions.